onlinefinder/onlinefinder/README.rst

 Differences to searx
 ====================

 OnlineFinder is a fork of SearXNG.
-Here are some of the changes: